Wednesday, February 25, 2026

 So here is a starter video list—meant less as a syllabus than as an invitation to curiosity:

 1. A very approachable place to start is simply to watch nature documentaries.
 David Attenborough is, in my view, among the greatest nature documentarians in history.
+One can see that Attenborough is also a great human being—gentle, wise, kind, caring—and most everyone, regardless of religious or political leanings, would surely appreciate him.
 The BBC Planet Earth series is a good gateway:

 Planet Earth